MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-csharp-console.md

 ::: moniker-end

-(To do this, it calls the <xref:System.Console.WriteLine%2A> method to display the literal string "Hello World!" in the console window.)
+(To do so, it calls the <xref:System.Console.WriteLine%2A> method to display the literal string "Hello World!" in the console window.)

    ![View the default Hello World code from the template](../ide/media/csharp-console-helloworld-template.png)

 If you press **F5**, you can run the program in Debug mode.
 However, the console window is visible only for a moment before it closes.

-(This happens because the `Main` method terminates after its single statement executes, and so the application ends.)
+(This behavior happens because the `Main` method terminates after its single statement executes, and so the application ends.)

 ### Add some code